20th September 2018

 All that is left to do is clean up your local and remote branches by removing the now unneeded feature branch in both places.

 From here, to kick the process off again simply checkout master, create a new branch, rinse and repeat.
-It is important to note that just because your changes are now in the main repository, it does not mean they have reached user yet.
-Generally a release is a bunching together of many PR’s into a single public release.
+It is important to note that just because your changes are now in the main repository, it does not mean they have reached users just yet.
+Generally, a release is a bunching together of many PR’s into a single public release.
+There may be more work needed around testing or documentation to be done for the wider release.
+A perfect time to roll up your sleeves for another outing.

 Open source is both thrilling and mostly a joy to do.
 Using the information above it should be easy, with some practice, to get working on some cool and interesting projects.
-It’s important to remember that everyone in open source started the same way.
+It’s important to remember that everyone in open source started the same way, all you need to do is make the first step.
+You can also check out some of the Open source projects we maintain.